rgayvert/zgallery/assets/source/Demos/HelloWorld/HelloWorld1a.md

-This example is the same as the previous, but uses option bundles to split the non-reactive attributes into a separate bundles file.
+This example is the same as the previous, but uses option bundles for the non-reactive attributes of each component.
 The net result is identical.